0xPolygonID/tutorials/mkdocs/docs/verifier/verification-library/request-api-guide.md

 # Request API

-The first step of interacting with a wallet involves presenting a zk request.
-In this tutorial, we will explain the difference between two types of zk requests: **Basic Auth Request** and **Query-based Request**.
+The first step of interacting with a wallet involves presenting a request.
+In this tutorial, we will explain the difference between two types of requests: **Basic Auth Request** and **Query-based Request**.

-A Basic Auth Request allows to design a minimal identifier request to the user.
-As a response to that, the user will share a proof that he/she is the owner of that identifier.
+A Basic Auth Request allows to design a minimal DID request to the user.
+As a response to that, the user will share a proof that he/she is the owner of that DID.

 A Query-based Request allows to design a more complex query request to the user.
-As a response to that, the user will share a proof that he/she owns a claim that satisfies the properties defined inside the query.
+As a response to that, the user will share a proof that he/she owns a credential that satisfies the properties defined inside the query.

 ## Basic Auth Request

-The Basic Auth Request allows verifiers to interact with a wallet and authenticate the user by its identifier.
+The Basic Auth Request allows verifiers to interact with a wallet and authenticate the user by its DID.
 Basic Auth Request can be implemented by any platform that is interested in providing a seamless web2-like login experience to its users without setting any specific requirements.

 #### CreateAuthorizationRequest